muke24/Alert-Detector/README.md

 This used to work perfectly, and if you use the Waze URL found within the code and paste it in to your search bar, you'll still see the JSON containing all of the alerts.
 I think Waze may have patched this for devices which doesn't send cookie data, like this ESP32, but with some hacking around I think someone could get past this.
 This code can be found in "Code/1_75 Inch/AlertFinder/AlertRetriever.cpp".
+Keep in mind this is a Waze backdoor API URL, use at your own risk.
+This could be changed at any time which it seems that some sort of security with it has changed and has not been working recently with the ESP32's I have tested recently.
+It still works within a Unity application as of currently.
+I will add that project to my GitHub soon.

 I'd love to add a dashcam functionality and even AI detection of alerts, however the current device runs at about 15 frames per second, so this is probably not viable with this setup.